-Electricity Distributors (DNOs), Independent Electricity Distributors (IDNOs), holders of a Gas Transportation (GT) Licence or any other Non-Network Licensee that makes a contractual commitment to contribute equity to the Project (eg in the form of funding, personnel, equipment etc.) the return on which is related to the success of the Network Licensees Project.
+Any Network Licensee or any other Non-Network Licensee or any other party that makes a contractual commitment to contribute equity to the Project (eg in the form of funding, personnel, equipment etc.) the return on which is related to the success of the Network Licensee's Project.